grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/04 k6chaijs.md

 ## Configuration

-There are number of configuration options that can change how k6chaijs behaves.
+Chai exposes a number of configuration options that can change how the library behaves.
 See [configuration](./k6chaijs/configuration).

 ## Plugins